An arterial stick is the collection of blood from an artery for laboratory testing.

 Because blood has many functions, tests on the blood or its components may give valuable clues to help providers diagnose many medical conditions.

-Blood in the arteries (arterial blood) differs from blood in the veins (venous blood) mainly in its content of dissolved gases.
+Blood in the arteries (arterial blood) differs from blood in the veins (venous blood) mainly in its content of dissolved gases (oxygen and carbon dioxide).
 Testing arterial blood shows the makeup of the blood before any of its contents are used by the body tissues.

 Normal value ranges may vary slightly among different laboratories.
 Talk to your provider about the meaning of your specific test results.